+When these two pressures are equal, a flow rate of approximately 128 ounces per minute is acquired, creating a balanced system.
 An example would be a draft beer system that requires 14 PSIG applied pressure to the keg with restriction consisting of hardware, beer tubing and gravity that amount to 14 PSI.
 The beer is pushed through the system with the same amount of resistance it encounters along the way resulting in approximately 128 oz. / min.

 The hardware components in a draft beer system consist of tailpieces, unions, faucets, shanks, couplers, and more.
 All of these components restrict the beer as it passes through.
 Most pieces impart so little restriction that they can be ignored.

 One piece of hardware that cannot be ignored is a shank and tube assembly that is utilized in the towers of some Kegerators.
 It consists of 1/4" outside diameter stainless tubing with threads on one end that protrudes down the tower into the refrigerated box itself.
 The beer line with fittings is easily attached to these threads.
 When this shank is present, beer encounters 3 PSI of restriction and must be included in the restriction calculations.